• Skip to secondary menu

 sun protection science activity

 You can see the difference, the purple of the paper without sunscreen is much more faded.
-When you look at the very first picture in this post, you can see where the rocks with holding our paper down in the wind to get to a better idea of how much it faded.
+When you look at the very first picture in this post, you can see where the rocks were holding our paper down in the wind to get a better idea of how much it faded.

 What does sun damage look like?